vikiaseschool/nba-predictor/README.md

 # NBA Results Predictor V2

 ## WARNING!

 this application is only for educational purposes, please don't use it for betting.
 The model is not accurate enough and you may lose your money.

+## Use of AI

+I used ChatGpt and Github copilot extension.
+Some parts of my code are optimalized by AI, usually when operating with large datasets.
+Also some comments or code parts might are upgraded by AI to make the code readable and structuable, but it is a minority of the code.

 ## Overview